cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 There will come a situation in your company in which you need to push more apps.
 Easy !!!!
 Scale up the diego cells.

-* Upgrade kubecf platform, setting the instances for diego-cell to 2.
+* Upgrade kubecf platform by setting the instances for diego-cell pod to 2.
+The value can be changed using `--set` argument of helm.
+We need to set `sizing.diego_cell.instances` to 2.
 ```
 helm upgrade kubecf --namespace kubecf \
 --set "sizing.diego_cell.instances=2" \